George Raynor: 1958 World Cup

-By that stage the Swedish FA had decided to allow professionalism in domestic football, but there was still the need to go cap in hand to the Italian clubs in order to confirm the selection of Kurt Hamrin (from Padova) and Liedholm (at A.C.
+By that stage, the Swedish FA had decided to allow professionalism in domestic football, but there was still the need to go cap in hand to the Italian clubs in order to confirm the selection of Kurt Hamrin (from Padova) and Liedholm (at A.C.
 Milan) and there was still a need to convince the Swedish public of the need to play 'foreigners' in the national side.
-Raynor said "It would have been impossible for us to meet world-class opposition without such performers as Liedholm, Gren, Hamrin and Skoglund.
+Raynor said: "It would have been impossible for us to meet world-class opposition without such performers as Liedholm, Gren, Hamrin and Skoglund.
 Some people thought it wrong to play these '[Italians' as the side was not representative of Swedish football.
 Perhaps it wasn't, but it was representative of the footballers Sweden produced."

 Raynor managed Sweden to the final against Brazil; a 3–1 win against 1954 FIFA World Champions West Germany confirmed their quality.
 He famously said that if Sweden get the first goal in the Final 'Brazil would panic all over the show'.
 Up to that stage the Brazilians had yet to go a goal down and when they were held, particularly by the Welsh in the quarter-final, they had struggled to unlock the defence.
 As it happened the Swedes did score first; Liedholm scoring after four minutes, but Brazil rode the set-back and both Pelé and Vavá scored a brace in a 5–2 victory for the South Americans.
 The runners-up place is still the greatest achievement ever for Sweden in a major football competition.

 Club manager

-Raynor drifted back and forth into club management throughout this time with AIK in Stockholm (from 1948 to 1951), Lazio in Rome (during the 1954–55 season) and Coventry City FC in England (for five months in 1956) but was back as national manager for the 1958 FIFA World Cup held in Sweden.
+Raynor drifted back and forth into club management throughout this time with AIK in Stockholm (from 1948 to 1951), Lazio in Rome (during the 1954–55 season) and Coventry City in England (for five months in 1956), but was back as national manager for the 1958 FIFA World Cup held in Sweden.
 During his time at Coventry, he was asked to be the trainer for the Third Division South representative team in 1956–57.

 Later career

-Nine years after these triumphs Raynor was being made redundant after a seven-month stint managing Doncaster Rovers in the English Fourth Division.
+Nine years after these triumphs, Raynor was made redundant after a seven-month stint managing Doncaster Rovers in the English Fourth Division.
 But perhaps nothing illustrates the contrast between Raynor's international profile and his English one better than the fact that during his career he managed Lazio and later found work as a manager with Skegness Town.

 He published a book in 1960 called Football Ambassador at Large.